rancher/charts/README.md

    The experience of modifying values within the `charts` directory and making a new patch is unchanged.
 The same workflow also applies to the `charts-crd` directory with two caveats:
    - Changes to `charts/templates/validate-install-${CHART_NAME}-crd.yaml`, `charts-crd/Chart.yaml`, and `charts-crd/README.md` will be ignored / not be shown in the patch as they are not expected to be updated
-   - Any changes to `charts-crd/templates/*` will show up in the patch as if you had changed the relevant file within `charts/crd/*`.
+   - Any changes to `charts-crd/templates/*` (`charts-crd/crd-manifest/*` if you are using the `generateCRDChart.assumeOwnershipOfCRDs` flag) will show up in the patch as if you had changed the relevant file within `charts/crd/*`.

    Files added to the `overlay` directory will only overlay onto the Rancher chart, not the CRD chart.